Priyanka-Dcosta/First-Project/README.md

 ## Background

-The top fundamental factors that affect a relationship according to the researchers at Stanford University (published at PNAS) are commitment, appreciation, sexual satisfaction, happiness and conflict.
+The top fundamental factors that affect a relationship according to the researchers (published at PNAS) are commitment, appreciation, sexual satisfaction, happiness and conflict.
 The findings suggests that success of a relationshiop often relies in factoring in other person's feelings.
 People often break up as they are too self centered or no longer are tolerant of the other person over the course of time.

 The following can be addressed -